shebesabrina/salesforce-v5.5-question-tree/app/content_steps/save-current-admin-settings-as-backup.md

+### Step 1 - Capture your current Salesforce Settings as a backup

 Before installing the latest version, please complete the following:

 - Print (as PDF) or take a screenshot of your current "Invoca Admin" settings page in your Salesforce production Instance.